prophile/pycat/README.rst

 .. image:: https://circleci.com/gh/prophile/pycat.svg?style=shield&circle-token=:circle-token
     :alt: build status

-netcat, reimplemented in Python 3.
+netcat, in Python 3.
 Part of a programming exercise.

-A subset of features only.
+Handles connecting to a remote address and two-way communication, as well as a simple listening mode listening on :: on a given port.

+Suggested by Jabberwock on ```#python`` <irc://irc.freenode.net/python>`__.